 Warm Ocean Currents:

-- Those currents which flow from equatorial regions towards poles which have a higher surface temperature and are called warm current.
+- Those currents that flow from equatorial regions towards poles which have a higher surface temperature and are called warm current.

 - They bring warm waters to the cold regions.